Have specific questions? Contact us to speak to one of our experienced team members.

 If you’re a smoker and eligible for ConnectCare3 benefits, I recommend you call them and enroll in their Tobacco Cessation program.

 They truly understand addictions and will structure a quit plan best suited for you to be successful.
-I am very grateful for Phil’s help and looked forward to our weekly coaching sessions.
+I am very grateful for the CC3 team being able to help me and I look forward to our weekly coaching sessions.
 He held me accountable but motivated me with kindness, gave great advice, and showed unwavering support.
-Many thanks, Phil!
+Many thanks, ConnectCare3!